Alibaba's Jack Ma makes first public appearance in three months

 The company plans to raise at least $5 billion through the sale of a U.S. dollar-denominated bond this month.

-Reporting by Brenda Goh and Luoyan Liu in Shanghai, Kane Wu, Donny Kwok and Sumeet Chatterjee in Hong Kong, Yingzhi Yang, Cheng Leng and Zhang Yan in Beijing and the Shanghai Newsroom; Editing by Gerry Doyle and Edwina Gibbs
+Reporting by Brenda Goh and Luoyan Liu in Shanghai, Kane Wu, Donny Kwok and Sumeet Chatterjee in Hong Kong, Yingzhi Yang, Cheng Leng and Zhang Yan in Beijing and the Shanghai Newsroom; Additional reporting by Ross Kerber in Boston; Editing by Gerry Doyle and Edwina Gibbs and Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.